 The targets were aspirational and ambitious and they have given focus for a serious commitment and desire to make change happen from agencies up and down the country.
 We already have a number of agencies who have, and are close to achieving on or more of these targets.

 Creative Pioneers is an award winning nationwide apprenticeship scheme to find the next generation of advertising, creative and digital media talent.
 We recognise the important role young people play – as they are the leaders of tomorrow.
-In 2018, 50% of all our Creative Pioneers apprentices were female and 45% came in from BAME backgrounds.
+In 2018, 50% of all our Creative Pioneers apprentices were female and 45% came in from BAME backgrounds, with an even gender split.
+Over 70% of them tend to stay within the industry even after their apprenticeship is complete.
+Through Creative Pioneers we also lead on creating new industry specific standards; the first cohort of the new Advertising & Media Exec is in learning.
+The trailblazer group for a new standard Junior Creative is up and running; with the aim of launching it in early 2020.

 Portraying diversity and inclusion for a modern day audience, that is both welcoming non-stereotypical communications and actively demanding a more accurate reflection of British society is one of our industry’s greatest opportunities.